 - Do 30 chest compressions at a rate of at least 100 to 120 every minute (2 per second).
 Push hard and push fast.
 Hard, fast compressions are more likely to keep the person's brain and heart alive.
 Count the compressions out loud to help you do them at a steady, even speed.

-- Put 1 hand on the person's forehead and press firmly backward to tilt his head back.
-Do not place your hand on the back of his neck to tilt his head.
+- Put 1 hand on the person's forehead and press firmly backward to tilt his or her head back.
+Do not place your hand on the back of his or her neck to tilt his or her head.

 - Lift the person's chin with your other hand.
-Hold his mouth open.
-Do not press deeply into the soft tissue under the person's chin, because this can close his airway.
+Hold his or her mouth open.
+Do not press deeply into the soft tissue under the person's chin, because this can close his or her airway.

-- Look into the person's mouth for something that may be blocking his airway at the back of his throat.
+- Look into the person's mouth for something that may be blocking his or her airway at the back of his or her throat.
 If you see something that looks easy to get, carefully scoop it out with your finger.